nvim-lualine/lualine.nvim/CONTRIBUTING.md

 <summary><b>theme example</b></summary>

 To create a custom theme you need to define a colorscheme for each of vim's modes.
 Each mode has a `fg` and `bg` field for every lualine section.
+To specify colors you can use #rrggbb/color_name(like: red)/cterm_color(0-255).
+Instead of defining colors as table containing values you can define it as a string.
+This string is considered a highlight group name and lualines highlight is linked to that group.
 You can add special effects with `gui`.

 Though the example shows a,b,c being set you can specify theme for x, y, z too.